bxav/ai-product-analysis-cli/README.md

 ## Acknowledgements

-This project is inspired by and adapts concepts from the STORM (State-of-the-art Research Methods) example in the LangChain library.
+This project is inspired by and adapts concepts from the STORM (Synthesis of Topic Outlines through Retrieval and Multi-perspective) example in the LangChain library.
 We are grateful to the LangChain team for their innovative work in the field of AI and language models.
 The original STORM example can be found at: [https://github.com/langchain-ai/langgraph/blob/main/examples/storm/storm.ipynb](https://github.com/langchain-ai/langgraph/blob/main/examples/storm/storm.ipynb)